 - Comply with laws and regulations or for hospital accreditation purposes.

-Ochsner may remove information that identifies you from your medical information and share this de-identified information with others who may use it for other reasons, including but not limited to the study healthcare and healthcare delivery without recognizing the specific patients.
+Ochsner, or its authorized vendors, may remove information that identifies you from your medical information and share this de-identified information with others who may use it for other reasons, including but not limited to the study healthcare and healthcare delivery.

 - Business Associates.
 Ochsner may use and disclose your medical information to business associates who perform services on our behalf.
 The business associate must agree in writing to protect the confidentiality of the information.
 For example, we may share your health information with a company that bills for the services we provide.